People Go Nuts In These 'Am I The Jerk?' Stories

 He gets so mad, says how he pays all the bills.

 I’ve moved into my dad’s, as he threatened to kick me out now after 3 big fights about this.
 He swears I’m wrong.
-I am shocked that he’s acting like it’s reasonable I pay for their phones.
+I am shocked that he’s acting like it’s reasonable that I pay for their phones.
 No way he doesn’t know how outrageous it is to demand it.

 Also, since his other daughter (21f) moved in and brought her partner 2 years ago… our relationship has soured.
 He’s got a chip on his shoulder, throws monetary stuff in my face, claims his daughter does the cleaning when I literally am the only one cleaning or vacuuming.